erohtar/Dasherr/README.md

 ```

 ### Themes
-Dasherr comes with several built-in themes, and you can easily add your own by copying any existing theme in settings file and making edits to the hex color values and/or background.
+Dasherr comes with several built-in themes, and you can easily add your own by copying any existing theme in settings file and making edits to the hex color values and/or add picture background.

 Configurable settings:
 - `background` - This could be a local or web wallpaper background